Let’s Talk About Sex and Drugs

 M: Yes unfortunately – but we always try to not judge those kind of approaches knowing that also medical professionals come from different points of views and therefore have different attitudes.
 I’m just sorry for the collateral damages.

 In general, what are people who are attending Let’s Talk About Sex and Drugs most concerned with and what are they most hoping to get out of it?

 P: I think most people are just curious about the topic in general.
 Many people are interested in finding methods of harm-reduction.
 Others are interested in basic information on STDs.
 Much of the dialogue around sexual health and drug use in queer communities has focused specifically on gay men.
 We want to open that dialogue especially to women*, trans*, and non-binary people to insure that everyone is informed and taking care of themselves.

 M: Indeed.
 And more often people are interested in sharing and carrying on the spark of maintaining an ongoing dialogue between you and me and the community, to take care of each other beyond an evening with let’s talk about sex and drugs.

 When and where does the salon take place?

 P: The event moves around a lot and has no set date.
 The next one will take place Wednesday, Feb 13th at Aquarium.

-The next Let’s Talk About Sex and Drugs will take place on Wednesday, July 24th at :// About Blank.
+The next Let’s Talk About Sex and Drugs will take place on Wednesday, March 4th at KAKE.
 Follow the salon’s Facebook page to stay in the loop about upcoming events.
 Praxis Cordes can be found at Warschauer Straße 33 and drcordes.de.
 Follow Pansy to stay up to date on The House of Presents and all things drag.